jon-gilbert/openscad_pvc/README.md

 ```
 wget -N -q -O openscad_pvc.scad https://raw.githubusercontent.com/jon-gilbert/openscad_pvc/main/openscad_pvc.scad
 ```
-The path directory will vary based on your OS; see https://en.wikibooks.org/wiki/OpenSCAD_User_Manual/Libraries#Library_locations for the correct location for you.
+The library directory will vary based on your OS; see https://en.wikibooks.org/wiki/OpenSCAD_User_Manual/Libraries#Library_locations for the correct location for you.

 ## Required OpenSCAD Version
 Building and using the `openscad_pvc` library requires OpenSCAD 2021.01 or later.
 Visit https://openscad.org/ for installation instructions.